HaxeFlixel/flixel-docs/documentation/04_community/07-code-style.html.md

 ## Class Names

-All class names should be prefixed by `Flx`, e.g.:
+All type names should be prefixed by `Flx`, e.g.:

 - `FlxBasic`
 - `FlxObject`